theogroup/ogroup.net/src/_posts/2017-04-01-charting-a-new-course-for-the-yachting-industry.md

       boating industry, the success of which won’t solely depend on sales.​
     image:
     quote:
     video:
+  - text_markdown:
+    image:
+    quote: THIS IS A QUOTE
+    video:
 contact_tagline: "Let's start a conversation about luxury."
 ---